How to transfer your data from your old PC to your new Mac

-If you've just bought your first Mac and you're switching from a Windows PC, congratulations!
 Welcome to the fold.
 You're anxious to use your Mac, but you've amassed years of data on that PC.
 Switching platforms doesn't mean starting over: You can still use those old files.
-Apple makes it easy with a free utility called Migration Assistant.
+Apple makes it easy with a free utility called Windows Migration Assistant.
 Here's how to transfer data from PC to Mac using the Windows Migration Assistant from Apple.

 Migration Assistant is a utility Apple includes in the Utilities folder of every Mac.
-You'll see it when you first start up your Mac, when your Mac asks you if you want to transfer data over from another Mac, a Time Machine backup, or a PC.
+You'll see it when you first start up your Mac when your Mac asks you if you want to transfer data over from another Mac, a Time Machine backup, or a PC.
 Apple makes the app freely available for download for transferring to your Mac.
 You'll need specific software, depending on what macOS or OS X operating system you're transferring to.
 You'll need to download the Migration Assistant software to your PC before you begin.
 Below are the following software links, depending on the Mac operating system to which you're migrating.

-Migration Assistant will help you transfer files from a PC running Windows XP, Windows Vista, Windows 7, Windows 8, or Windows 10 operating systems.
+Migration Assistant will help you transfer files from a PC running Windows 7, Windows 8, or Windows 10 operating systems.
 The Mac and the PC both have to be running Migration Assistant.

 Email, contacts, and calendar information are where it gets a bit tricky.
 The bottom line is that Migration Assistant will pull over your email account information, and if you're using Microsoft Outlook, it should pull over your email messages, your contacts, and your calendars.
 Other programs may vary.
 Apple has posted a detailed chart (opens in new tab) of what gets migrated over to help you understand.

-How to migrate your data from your PC to your Mac
+Here's how to transfer data from PC to Mac

 On your new Mac: